iSECPartners/Introspy-Android/README.md

 ---------------

 Users should first root their phones using publicly available documentation depending on their phone's model.
-Cydia Substrate needs to be installed and can be found on Google Play (https://play.google.com/store/apps/details?id=com.saurik.substrate&hl=en).
+Cydia Substrate must then be installed.

 ### Dependencies